Skip to Content

 • Ask your child what they think about when their classmates or peers talk about their crushes.

 • Talk openly.
-Tell your children that physical romance can be a wonderful part of life when the time is right.
+Tell your children that sex can be a wonderful part of life when the time is right.

 • Let them know that sex is natural and healthy as long as it is consensual and is practiced safely when they are mature enough.